Themes in Animal Farm

 Exam focus: Consider what Orwell’s views of religion might be here.
 What does he want the reader to feel about Sugarcandy mountain?

-Note how the student explores the theme and makes some links to Orwell's message.
+Note how the student explores the theme of education and makes links to Orwell's message.
 Try to replicate this in your own response!

 Q: How is the theme of education presented in the novella?

-A: Orwell uses education to show how people try to control others or to build them up.
+A: Orwell uses education to demonstrate how it can be used to exert control or empower people.
 He uses the character of Snowball as someone the reader could look up to.
 Snowball encourages all of the animals to be able to read and write.
 He wants them to have freedom by thinking for themselves.
 Orwell could be showing us the dangers of others taking control of education.
 When Napoleon is in charge, he removes education and limits the animals’ ability to think freely.
 Instead, the reader is left feeling that Snowball would have given them a better life.

 So, that's the key five themes covered.
 In order to help you to secure a good grade, try to explore the theme and link it to the message of the story.
 This will support your argument and help you to develop a more advanced response!